 Housing, Health & Human Services Alliance of Rutherford County (H3ARC)

 Eligible uses for ESG funds include Emergency Shelter operations, Street Outreach, Homeless Prevention, Rapid Re-Housing and expenses related to operating the local Homeless Management Information System (HMIS).

 NOTICE OF FUNDING AVAILABLE

-Tennessee Housing Development Agency (THDA) has notified the City of Murfreesboro that it may receive an Emergency Solutions Grant of $150,000.00 for the period of July 1, 2019 to June 30, 2020.
+Tennessee Housing Development Agency (THDA) has notified the City of Murfreesboro that it may receive an Emergency Solutions Grant of $150,000.00 for the period of July 1, 2020 to June 30, 2021.
 The City must submit an application to THDA for the Set-Aside funding.
-For more information, click here for the funding and application process.

 Applicant organizations must be active members of H3ARC and must commit to entering client data in the Continuum’s Homeless Management Information System (HMIS) unless exempted by federal statute or regulation.
 All agencies receiving Emergency Solutions Grant funding are required to submit periodic reports directly to THDA.